 - Instead of a rack, use fresh vegetables to keep the pork out of its drippings.
 Toss several carrot halves, sliced onions, and celery sticks with a few tablespoons of olive oil and place them in the foil-lined pan.
 Place the pork roast on the vegetables.

 - Another alternative: Crumple a large sheet of heavy-duty foil and place it in the bottom of the pan.
 Place the roast on the crumpled foil.

 - Use Cajun or Creole seasoning in place of the seasoned salt blend.
-If the Cajun or Creole seasoning does not contain salt, sprinkle the pork with about 1/4 to 1/2 teaspoon of kosher salt.
+If the seasoning does not contain salt, sprinkle the pork with about 1/4 to 1/2 teaspoon of kosher salt, too.
 Or use an unsalted herb blend with about 1/2 teaspoon of kosher salt.

 - About 1 hour before you calculate the pork will be done, toss 2 pounds of scrubbed and quartered red-skinned potatoes with 2 tablespoons of olive oil, 1 teaspoon of kosher salt, 1/4 teaspoon of freshly ground black pepper, and 2 cloves of minced garlic.
 Arrange the potatoes around the pork loin roast and continue roasting until the potatoes are tender and the pork has reached at least 145 F. Remove the potatoes to a serving bowl and keep warm.
 Tent the roast with foil and let it rest for about 10 minutes.